NOTICE OF PRIVACY PRACTICES

 2. You have the right to ask us to limit what we tell family members and friends who are involved in your care, or the payment of your care.
 If we believe there are clinical or legal reasons why we cannot honor your request,we will discuss this with you.

 3. You have the right to look at the health information we have about you.
-This includes identifying information and billing records, but does not include notes of sessions.
-You can get a copy of these records, but we may charge you for preparing copies.
-If you wish to look at your health information, or receive copies, please contact us.
+This includes identifying information but does not include session notations.
+If you wish to view your personal health information, please contact us.

 4. If you believe the information in your records is incorrect or missing important information, you have the right to ask us to make amendments to your health information.
 You must place this request in writing and include the reasons you would like the changes made.